AryanMP16/QuLib/README.md

 This code was extensively tested against programs that are known to work.
 For example, below is a side-by-side comparison of Desmos and the graphs produced by this code.

 <img src="./README_Pictures/1.png"/>

-A note on the computation of $`\langle p \rangle`$ is that I relied heavily on the (potentially less common, but very powerful) approach:

 Tests I ran on the $`\langle p \rangle`$ of particle-in-a-box and quantum-harmonic-oscillator problems (two analytically solvable setups) were in agreeance with calculations ran on Desmos: